-Common Problems
+Common Concerns

 Sometimes during counselling sessions, it may become apparent to me that another therapist with expertise in a certain area would be more helpful for you to consult.
 In these situations, I will happily refer you to one of my colleagues who may better assist you.